erdogant/LLMlight/docs/pages/html/_sources/Algorithm.rst.txt

     # Store the database to disk (SQLite is auto-persisted; this also saves the ANN index)
     client.memory_save()

+    client.prompt('What is the capital of france?', instructions='Your response must be the truth.')
+    # 'The provided context states that "The capital of France is Amsterdam."
+However, this information is incorrect based on general knowledge.
+The actual capital of France is Paris.
+The context given here contains an error or is intentionally misleading. \n\n### Summary 1: \nThe correct capital of France is Paris, not Amsterdam as stated in the context.'

+    client.prompt('What is the capital of france?', instructions='only use the context.', response_format='only output 1 word.')
+    # Amsterdam

 RAG with Statistical Validation
 ########################################################